 sulfur dioxide emissions from imports $+ \Sigma{i,j,p,r,t,u} [s{i,r,t,u} Qt{i,j,p,r,t,u}] -/+ MVS(DR1)(DR2) \le Sr$ (2.A-9) DEFINITION: For relevant years, restrict the sulfur levels of coal in the electricity sector such that the sulfur dioxide emissions limit is met regionally, where "s" equals the sulfur dioxide content of the coal and "Sr" equals the regional emissions limit.
 A negative MVSO2(DR1)(DR2) represents the amount of sulfur dioxide emissions produced in demand region 1 (DR1) that can be credited to demand region 2 (DR2).
 A positive MVSO2(DR1)(DR2) represents the amount of sulfur dioxide emissions that, though produced in demand region 2 (DR2), can be credited to DEMAND region 1 (DR1).
-Active for CSAPR, when $\{mx \ so2\}=1$ sulfur dioxide emissions from imports + $\sum{i,j,p,r,t,u} [s{i,r,t,u}^ Qt{i,j,p,r,t,u}] \le Strade$ (2.A-10)
+Active for CSAPR, when {mx_so2}=1 sulfur dioxide emissions from imports + $\Sigma{i,j,p,r,t,u}$ [s{i,r,t,u} Qt{i,j,p,r,t,u}] \leq Strade (2.A-10) DEFINITION: For relevant years, restrict the trade of sulfur allowances, where "s trade" equals the maximum amount of sulfur dioxide emissions that can be credited to a different region other than where the emissions were produced.
+CORRESPONDING ROW IN BLOCK DIAGRAM: {CASPR constraint: MVSO2}

-CORRESPONDING ROW IN BLOCK DIAGRAM: SULFPN(DR1) {SULFPNConstraint} SULFPN(DR2) {MVso2out, Mvsin}
+CORRESPONDING ROW IN BLOCK DIAGRAM: {SULFPNConstraint, MVso2out, Mvsin}